jbis9051/JamesSOBot/docs/CHAT_API.md

 ### Getting the WebSocket URL

-The WebSocket URL is gotten by making a POST request to the `chatURL + '/ws-auth` with the following parameters:
+The WebSocket URL is gotten by making a POST request, **with the login cookies**, to the `chatURL + '/ws-auth` with the following parameters:

 - `roomid=[room number]`
 - `fkey=[fkey obtained in previous steps]`

-**Note:** A `content-type` header with a value of `application/x-www-form-urlencoded` MUST be sent or the POST data will not work and you will get a 404 error
+**Note:** A `content-type` header with a value of `application/x-www-form-urlencoded` MUST be sent or the POST data will not work and you will get a 404 error.

 The response is JSON containing a single url key with the websocket as it's value.
 The response looks like this: